BjornL1/balance-stock/README.md

 ### Future Implementations
   - In a more advanced version of this program, the focus would be to add a capability sheet or input.
-This variable could be based on the planned sales data and could evaluate the availble and needed resources to produce the requested items.
-By adding this feature the user's possibilies to plan activities would be improved, furthermore this functionality could also inlclude a value recommended given by the program for stock and critical level to the user based on exisiting statistics.
+This variable could be based on the planned sales data and could evaluate the avaialble and needed resources to produce the requested items.
+By adding this feature the user's possibilities to plan activities would be improved, furthermore this functionality could also include a value recommended by the program for stock and critical level to the user based on existing statistics.

 ### Accessibility